 The rates provided above are based on the following assumptions:

 - The applicant has a normal health history and does not smoke

 - Generates an income of $400,000 per year

 - The disability insurance plan covers $10,000 per month in benefit to age 65

 - Contains an own occupation definition of disability that allows the insured to collect full benefits if you can't practice cardiology, even if you can work in another field

 - Has a partial or residual disability insurance rider triggered by a specific percentage loss of income

 Need disability insurance, but don't know where to start?

-Compare quotes from the six best companies for doctors!
+Compare rates from the six best companies for cardiologists here!